EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.find.md

 ### tools.find.find_local_extremum

 Use stirling interpolation to find local extremum in vector.
-Package: tools.find Description: Given table of equally spaced data, use Stirling interpolation formula to find the local extremums of
+Package: tools.find Description: Given table of equally spaced data, use Stirling interpolation formula to find the local extremums of the tabulated data.
+The program find all the local